wavefrontHQ/docs/pages/doc/trace_data_details.md

 ```

 <!--- Verify integration name --->
-**Note:** If all you need to do is change thresholds or notification targets, you can do so by [editing the Tracing Derived Metrics integration](tracing_basics.html#trace-data-alerts) directly.
+**Note:** If all you need to do is change thresholds or notification targets, you can do so by [editing the Alerts for Tracing RED Metrics integration](tracing_basics.html#trace-data-alerts) directly.

 ### Trace Sampling and Derived RED Metrics